w3f/polkadot-wiki/docs/learn-transaction-fees.md

 Transaction weight must be computable prior to execution, and therefore can only represent fixed logic.
 Some transactions warrant limiting resources with other strategies.
 For example:

-- Bonds: Some transactions, like voting, may require a bond that will be returned later, or slashed if the voter tries anything malicious.
+- Bonds: Some transactions, like voting, may require a bond that will be returned or slashed after an on-chain event.
+In the voting example, returned at the end of the election or slashed if the voter tried anything malicious.
+- Deposits: Some transactions, like setting an [identity](learn-identity) or claiming an index, use storage space indefinitely.
+These require a deposit that will be returned if the user decides to free storage (e.g. clear their ide).
 - Burns: A transaction may burn funds internally based on its logic.
 For example, a transaction may burn funds from the sender if it creates new storage entries, thus increasing the state size.
 - Limits: Some limits are part of the protocol.
 For example, nominators can only nominate 16 validators.
 This limits the complexity of [Phragmen](learn-phragmen).